rreece/rreece.github.io/outline-of-counter-apologetics/socratic-method-on-faith.md

 -   What about moral questions?
 -   Is it ok to say "*I don't know*"?
 -   Do we need to know everything to live our lives?

+>   We wish to pursue the truth no matter where it leads.
+But to find the truth,
+>   we need imagination and skepticism both.
+We will not be afraid to speculate,
+>   but we will be careful to distinguish speculation from fact.

+-- Carl Sagan

 --------------------------------------------------------------------------------